Encrypting Heroku Postgres with Your Encryption Key

 $ aws kms disable-key --key-id CMK_ARN

 When we receive notification of the key disablement, there’s a 10 minute waiting period before action is taken.
-This is to ensure accidental changes to the key status don’t unnecessarily alter resources that depend on the key.
+This waiting period is to ensure accidental changes to the key status don’t unnecessarily alter resources that depend on the key.

 After the 10 minute waiting period, we shut down all services that use the encryption key.
 Next, we stop all servers that run those services.
 Finally, we send an email notification to application administrators notifying them of the disabled action.